 I like to take my dogs for walks through the woods every day, but I avoid going close to a nearby field with long grass because I can guarantee that one of my dogs will pick up a few fleas along the way.

-This is because fleas are generally found either on a host – like another dog or a pet cat – or outside in long grass or bushes.
+This is because fleas are generally found on a host – like another dog or a pet cat – or outside in long grass or bushes.

 How To Tell If Your Husky Has Fleas